 Attempted motor vehicle theft - The unsuccessful attempt by an unauthorized person to take a vehicle.

 In corrections, a movement refers to an admission or a release from a status, such as prisoner, parolee, or probationer.
 Unless specifically noted, a transfer between facilities does not count as a movement.

 Two or more persons inflicting some direct harm to a victim.
-The victim offender relationship is determined by the offender with the closest relationship to the victim.
-The following list ranks the different relationships from closest to most distant: spouse, ex spouse, parent, child, other relative, nonrelative well known person, casual acquaintance, or stranger (See Nonstranger and Stranger).
+The victim-offender relationship is determined by the offender with the closest relationship to the victim.
+The following list ranks the different relationships from closest to most distant: spouse, former spouse, parent, child, other relative, nonrelative well known person, casual acquaintance, or stranger.
+See "Nonstranger" and "Stranger."